foxglove/schemas/schemas/README.md

 ## KeyValuePair

-(Experimental, subject to change) A key with its associated value
+A key with its associated value

 <table>
   <tr>